The aim of The Slog is to protect vulnerable new ideas from powerful process.

 1. No State, less Bourse, and more mutuality in business.

 2. Less global, less mercantile, more sufficiency, more entrepreneurial, more agricultural, more communitarian capitalist in political economics.

-The aim of such an education system would be to make future generations far less vulnerable, in possession of far more self-esteem, and able to grasp not just that fellow-citizens are as important as them, but why.
+The aim would be to make future generations far more willing to think for themselves and question the wisdom of the status quo.
+To make future products of education less vulnerable, in possession of far more self-esteem, and able to grasp not just that fellow-citizens are as important as them, but why.

 Some specific policy aims

-To reduce the power of Westminster in favour of local communities
+To reduce the power of central Government in favour of local communities

 To cap inheritance from one generation to the next at an absolute level

 To reduce the tax burden of small business